 As part of ongoing work both to improve patient outcomes and to reduce litigation costs, GIRFT has produced professional standards guidance for hip and knee arthroplasty in association with the British Hip Society, British Association for Surgery of the Knee, the British Orthopaedic Association and NHS Resolution.

 Clinical Lead: John Machin

-John is the Litigation Lead for GIRFT, working with the NHS Resolution and NHS Improvement to ensure patient care is improved from reviewing medical negligence claims.
-Responsible for publishing a range of scientific papers spanning clinical research, quality improvement and medical negligence, John has also co-authored and contributed to a number of national reports, including The Chavasse Report on improving armed forces and veteran care, and “Getting It Right First Time – National Review of Elective Orthopaedics and Getting It Right in Orthopaedics – follow-up report.
+John is the Clinical Lead for Litigation at GIRFT, working with NHS Resolution and NHS England & Improvement to ensure patient care is improved from reviewing clinical negligence claims.
+Responsible for publishing a range of scientific papers spanning clinical research, quality improvement and clinical negligence, John has also co-authored and contributed to a number of national reports, including The Chavasse Report on improving armed forces and veteran care, Getting It Right First Time – National Review of Elective Orthopaedics and Getting It Right in Orthopaedics – follow-up report.

-Clinical Fellow: Lizzie Frost
+Clinical Fellow: Pratushka Babu